Common Agricultural Policy: Sugar regime reform (2005–2006)

 These proposals followed the WTO Appellate Body, largely upholding on 28 April 2005 the initial decision against the EU sugar regime.

 The EU abolished sugar quotas in September 2017.

 Reform package 2014

 In 2010 the European Commission discussed the next reform of the CAP, which would coincide with the next financial perspectives package, as from 2014.
-The Commissioner responsible for Agriculture and Rural Development Dacian Cioloş, outlined seven major challenges that the future CAP needed to address: food production, globalization, the environment, economic issues, a territorial approach, diversity and simplification.
+The Commissioner responsible for Agriculture and Rural Development Dacian Cioloş, outlined seven major challenges that the future CAP needed to address: food production, globalisation, the environment, economic issues, a territorial approach, diversity and simplification.
 The cited reasons for reform plans included: